Goodies (song): Music video

 The music video for "Goodies" was directed by Benny Boom.
 It shows Ciara and her friends driving in an Oldsmobile 442 convertible along the Atlanta streets to the local car wash.
-It features cameo appearances by BoneCrusher, Monica, Rasheeda, Jazze Pha, Young Jeezy, Lil Jon and among others.
+It features cameo appearances by Bone Crusher, Monica, Rasheeda, Jazze Pha, Jeezy, Lil Jon and among others.
 Ciara filmed the video for 27 straight hours with director Benny Boom.
 It begins with Ciara coming out her house.
 Her friend screams out, "What up dawg?!" and Ciara replies the same way.
 Ciara's sister then runs outside saying that Jazze Pha is on the phone.
 Jazze tells Ciara that they are going to the carwash to hang out and Ciara says she will also be coming along.
 She then gives the phone back to her sister and tells her to stay out of her room.
 The song then begins and Ciara starts singing her intro once Petey Pablo raps his verse.
 During this intro, we see Ciara going along with her friends driving to the carwash.
 On her way there she meets a few young men and invites them to the carwash.
 She then arrives to the carwash and meets up with different people, including Monica.
 During the song, Ciara dances in front of a blue and white background with her backup dancers.
 This scene is where Ciara first does the "Matrix," her signature move.
 The extended version of the video includes Ciara full-length dance with the backup dancers, and also features more of her and Monica duo shot.